CBSE Class 9 NCERT Solutions English Iswaran The Storyteller

 1. In What Way is Iswaran an Asset to Mahendra?

 Ans: Mahendra had a good domestic assistant in Iswaran.
 He was a fantastic performer for his master, in addition to cooking and completing home chores.
-He was good at resource management because he could gather vegetables seemingly out of nowhere and he never complained while accompanying his master.
+He was good at resource management because he could seemingly gather vegetables out of nowhere and never complained while accompanying his master.

 2. How Does Iswaran Describe the Uprooted Tree on the Highway?
 What Effect Does He Want To Create in His Listeners?